samemon/F1000Scraper/README.md

 [F1000Research](https://f1000research.com/) is an open access publishing platform.
 It provides an [API](https://f1000research.com/developers) to extract XML or PDF of articles published in F1000Research.
 F1000Scraper is a python wrapper for scraping these articles as XML, and parsing the XML.

+# Disclaimer

+This is a work in progress.

 <!-- ## Sample

 Scrape defines traversal functions like `Find` and `FindAll` while attempting